-In this paper, we focus on the latter scenario and explore the feasibility of such anti-virus assisted attacks.
-We introduce a novel method for automatically deriving signatures from commercial virus scanners which is agnostic to the implementation and provides an adversary with byte patterns that approximate the original signatures.
+In this paper, we systematically explore the feasibility of such anti-virus assisted attacks.
+We introduce a novel method for automatically deriving signatures from commercial virus scanners which is agnostic to the particular implementation and provides an adversary with byte patterns that approximate the original signatures without the need to reverse engineer the analysis engine or signature database.
 With these patterns at hand, the attacker can draw a virus scanner's attention to benign data and flag chosen content as malicious, and thereby selectively block access or delete files.
-We show that due to inadequately designed signatures, this can be achieved by a remote attacker without direct access to the target system and data, or the availability of software exploits.
+Moreover, we show that such malicious markers do not have to be injected directly, but may be infiltrated as unprivileged user in a way that these end up in the local data store, that then gets flagged by the virus scanner.

 To assess the feasibility of this attack in practice, we apply our method for signature derivation to four commercial anti-virus products in an empirical study.
 We find that on average 38% of the derived signatures can be approximated by simple combinations of byte patterns.
 Several of these patterns match text strings, artifacts of packers or environment checks, and are mostly unrelated to the semantics of the considered malicious code.
-Furthermore our study shows that only 8% of such signatures match patterns that are detected by more than one anti-virus product considered in our experiments, enabling an attacker to play off gateway and end-user security solutions against each other by crafting target-specific inputs.
-We investigate the threat of using such pattern-based signatures as malicious markers to attack the availability of benign data and demonstrate the feasibility of such attacks in three different scenarios: 1) covering up password guessing, 2) deleting a user's emails and 3) facilitating web-based attacks by removing browser cookies.
-All three attack scenarios share the characteristic of having a virus scanner as privileged ally and remotely instrumenting it to delete or block user data.
+Furthermore our study shows that only 8% of such signatures match patterns, that are detected by more than one anti-virus product considered in our experiments, enabling an attacker to play off gateway and end-user security solutions against each other by crafting target-specific inputs.
+Finally, we make use of the inferred malicious markers to demonstrate anti-virus assisted attacks in three different scenarios: 1) covering up password guessing, 2) deleting a user's emails and 3) facilitating web-based attacks by removing browser cookies.